 Someone just starting in the commercial holiday lighting business should aim to break even in the first year, our expert said.
 “I don’t recommend anyone take on more than five projects the first year.
 And then it will grow from there.
 The learning curve and profitability curve probably don’t start to take place until the second year,” he said.
 The goal of his training program is for someone to start making $75 to $100 an hour, after expenses, somewhere between the second or third year.

 What advantages does a commercial holiday lighting service offer?

 Few homeowners and business owners, who want a jaw-dropping holiday display, have the time or inclination to achieve it.
 By opting for a professional installation, they never have to touch a ladder or an electrical cord, and they no longer have to worry about maintenance.
 If a bulb goes out, they simply call someone to fix the problem.
 And while most customers have a general idea of how they might want their home or business to look, many feel more comfortable turning to an expert to realize their vision:

 “When I walk on a piece of property I can see exactly what should happen,” our expert said.
 “You need to look at the house being the back drop of the painting and do that in white, the plantings become your color and your palette, like an artist.
 You’ve got to be able to see that.
 Most homeowners don’t.”

-Can you give us some idea of what it takes to achieve the professional that many homeowners or retail districts want?
+Can you give us some idea of what it takes to achieve the professional look, that many homeowners or retail districts want?

 If you start with a 10 x 15 maple tree, a typical homeowner may attach four or five light strings together, run a few circles around the trunk and then do the best they can to thread it through some branches.
 A professional installation crew would bring orchard ladders and 75 light strands to perform the same job.
 The install process would include intricately wrapping each branch and will take hours, something few homeowners have the time of inclination to do, but it's a “day and night” difference in appearance.